S3-HSDM/Portfolio/Research & Documentation/Databases.md

 - The high complexity can cause performance problems.

 #### Relational Databases
 There are dozens of types of databases and one of the most popular database types is relational.
 A relational database is a DBMS (Database Management Systen) that represents the data in a tabular form of rows and columns.
 A table is a representation of an entity.
 Each column in a table represents an attribute of the entity, also known as fields or properties.
 Each row in a table represents a record, the data associated with an entity.
 SQL is used to access and manipulate Relational Databases.
 Each column of a table has a data type that represents the kind of data a column can store.
 For example, the company name or customer name is a varchar type that can store characters, but a zip code is a numeric field and can store numbers only.
-Examples of Relational databases are Oracle, MySQL, PostgreSQL and MariaDB.
+Examples of Relational databases are Oracle, MySQL, PostgreSQL and MicrosoftSQL.

 A table in RDBMS typically has a unique private key (PK) that uniquely identifies each row in a table.
 The private key can be a single column or a combination of multiple columns.
 A primary key ensures that each row in a table is unique.
 PK is also used as a constraint to force data integrity.
 A table can contain only one primary key.
 A foreign key (FK) is a column or combination of columns, that is used to create a relationship between two tables.
 When a PK is referenced in another table, it is called a foreign key on the referenced table.
 ![Relational Database](https://github.com/S3-HSDM/Portfolio/blob/main/images/RelationalDB.png)